campelo/documentation/posts/publishing-spa-angular-aspnet-core/readme.md

 On IIS Manager you can use a certificate to enable IIS.
 Here's a sample of how to [create a certificate](https://enterprise.arcgis.com/en/web-adaptor/10.3/install/iis/enable-https-on-your-web-server-server-.htm).

 It's recommended to use a valid certificate from a trusted authority in production.
-Then you can select your application and a certificate as identified by the follow image:
+Then you can select your application and a certificate as identified by the following image:

 ![Image 4](./assets/img4.png)